cloud-elements/devportal/docs/elements/sapc4c-crm/bulk.md

 Cloud Elements leverages the provider bulk endpoints whenever available.
 When there is no bulk available from the provider, Cloud Elements provides a bulk service for uploading and downloading data from the endpoint.

-The {{site.heading}} element uses the Cloud Elements bulk service.
+The {{page.heading}} element uses the Cloud Elements bulk service.
 Rate limits come into play when using the bulk service, so review the limitations of your service provider.